-During our time on the road we have been asked many questions, not just about music, but often about family, marriage and raising children.
-Through these conversations we have realized the need, even in our churches, for a ministry to help equip families to not just survive, but thrive, in spite of cultural challenges generational sin.
+Our family has been honored to share our music and ministry as the Frye Family Band in such places as Punxsutawney, Pennsylvania, Rapid City, South Dakota, Austin, Texas and many other places in-between.
+During our time on the road we have been asked many questions, not just about music, but often about family, marriage and raising up children of purpose.
+Through these conversations we have realized the need, even in our churches, for a ministry to help equip families, to overcome the challenges of societal pressures, complacency, and generational sin.

-We have spoken with many people who seem too quick to accept the wisdom of the world instead of the Truth of the Gospel as it pertains to family relationships, overcoming obstacles and living out a Biblical world view in what is proving to be an increasingly post Christian culture.
-Through our songs and testimony during our concerts we speak to some of this, but in response to the many questions and conversations concerning family, parenting and ministry we are now also offering the Family To Family Event.
-These one, two, or three day Family events are specifically designed to engage, equip and energize families in their God given roles and purposes.
-Family to Family Events include corporate worship, topical sessions during which we share on subjects (chosen by the host from the list below) that best meet the needs of each particular audience, and a Frye Family Band concert.
+We speak to some of this through our songs and testimony during our concerts, but in response to the many questions concerning family, parenting and ministry we have developed the Family To Family Event.
+These one, two, or three day events are specifically designed to engage, equip and energize families in their God given roles and purposes.
+Family to Family Events include corporate worship, topical sessions (chosen by the host from the list below), and a Frye Family Band concert.

 Family to Family Topics: